Options

 You can pass a list of plugin objects to the GraphiQL component using the plugins prop.
 You can also control the visibility state of plugins using the visiblePlugin prop and react to changes of the plugin visibility state using the onTogglePluginVisibility prop.

 Inside the component you pass to content you can interact with the GraphiQL state using the hooks provided by @graphiql/react.
-As an example, check out how you can integrate the OneGraph Explorer in GraphiQL using the plugin API in the plugin package in this repo.
+For example, check out how you can integrate the OneGraph Explorer in GraphiQL using the plugin API in the plugin package in this repo.

 Theming